npjg/m68k_mac_reversing_tools/README.md

 * Create properly typed functions for `_*Dispatch`, `_Pack*` routines
 * Finish all syscalls
 * Direct loader for Ghidra from binhex/derez

+## Binary Ninja Instructions

+**WARNING**: Binary Ninja support is currently unmaintained in this fork, as I don't have Binary Ninja.

+**Advantage(s)**: Correct calling convention for syscalls, stack-based syscalls are nice

+**Disadvantage(s)**: Thunks in the jumptable don't automatically update name/function prototype

+1. Make a dump using [dump.py](dump.py).
+2. Add [binary_ninja/loader](binary_ninja/loader) and [https://github.com/ubuntor/binaryninja-m68k](https://github.com/ubuntor/binaryninja-m68k) to Binary Ninja plugins.
+3. Open the dump.
+The loader should run automatically and start disassembling.